mpaperno/MSFSTouchPortalPlugin/README.md

 * A video tutorial about the whole setup process was published by _OverKill Simulations_ on YouTube: [Microsoft Flight Simulator | MSFS Touch Portal | YOU NEED THIS!](https://www.youtube.com/watch?v=S4Pms-7oHf0)
 * An older installation and usage guide was published on the _Simvol_ Web site: [How to use Touch Portal [with MSFS]](https://www.simvol.org/en/articles/tutorials/use-touch-portal).

 ---
+## Documentation

+See the [Wiki](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/) for guides, tips, and example [pages and buttons](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/Pages-Buttons-and-Graphics) to get started with

+Auto-generated documentation on all actions, connectors, events, settings, and default included states can be found in [DOCUMENTATION.md](DOCUMENTATION.md).

+---
 ## Pages and Examples

 Check out the [Pages, Buttons, & Graphics](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/Pages-Buttons-and-Graphics) for examples to get started with.

 The list of known pages has also moved to the Wiki: [List of Published Touch Portal Pages for MSFS Plugin](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/List-of-Published-Touch-Portal-Pages-for-MSFS-Plugin)

 ---
 ## Troubleshooting